 Joining the Air Cadets opens up lots of opportunities, including the chance to fly!
 It’s our aim to get you airborne as often as possible, as a passenger in a light aircraft, a glider or even on-board RAF aircraft such as our Typhoon fast-jet or a Chinook helicopter.

 Adventurous Training is an essential part of the Air Cadet's training syllabus and the place where team effort really matters - you'll build new friendships, and learn to rely on the other people you're with to get the job done.
 It also lets you show off your leadership qualities.

 Whatever level you are as a cadet, you'll have the opportunity to try your hand at military skills and drills including shooting.

 Duke of Edinburgh

 You may of heard of the DofE (Duke of Edinburgh) Award, but don't know what it is or whether it's for you.
 Well, it's for everyone who likes a challenge.
 Their mission is simple - 'to inspire, guide and support young people in their self-development, and recognise their achievements'.

 Parades and Drill

 What's the point of drill and parade?
 You may think it doesn't have much to do with things like adventurous training, or leadership.
 That's not the case at all!
 It shows how disciplined and organised you can be as an individual, remembering instructions and carrying them out accurately.
 More importantly, it shows your ability to work in a team and is a way of displaying the high standards of dress and behaviour which air cadets are renowned for.

 Fieldcraft is an exciting part of any squadron's training programme, and the promise of a good exercise is always guaranteed to get good attendance.
 Fieldcraft is, to put it simply, the art of living and moving in the field.
-Although the ACO is generally focused on different activities, fieldcraft does play a part in most squadrons' training programmes.
+Norfolk and Suffolk Wing have even introduced blank firing using the L98A2 rifles on camp.